The Corporate Governance report forms part of the Directors’ report from the annual report for the year end 30 September 2018.

 The Company does not place a term limit on a Director’s service, as all continuing Directors will present themselves for annual re-election by shareholders at the Company’s Annual General Meetings (AGMs).

-The Chairman, with the support of the Company Secretary, is responsible for the induction of new Directors and the ongoing development of all Directors.
+The Chairman, with the support of the Company Secretary, is responsible for the induction of new Directors and the ongoing training and development of all Directors.
 New Directors receive a full, formal and tailored induction on joining the Board, designed to provide an understanding of the Group’s business, governance and key stakeholders.
 The induction process includes site visits, meetings with key individuals, and briefings on key business, legal and regulatory issues facing the Group.

 As the internal and external business environment changes, it is important to ensure the Directors’ skills and knowledge are refreshed and updated regularly.
 Accordingly the Chairman, with the assistance of the Company Secretary, ensures that regular updates on corporate governance, regulatory and technical matters are provided to Directors at Board meetings.
-Operational site visits and meetings with Senior Management in local teams were also organised during the year.
-In this way, Directors keep their skills and knowledge relevant so as to enable them to continue to fulfil their duties effectively.

 All Board Directors have access to the Company Secretary, who advises them on Board and governance matters.